Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 - Description of the Topology
 - Access Policies
-- ELK Configuration
+- ELK Server Configuration
-  - Beats in Use
-  - Machines Being Monitored
+- Target Machines & Beats
-- How to Use the Ansible Build
+- Using the Playbooks

 ---